Skip to content

 iconstringsuccess, error, warning, info, question

-showCancelButtonboolWhether to show the “Cancel” button (default: false)
+showCancelButtonboolWhether to show the “Cancel” button (default: true)

 Behavior